 If your resting or training heart rate has begun to increase, you might be overtraining.
-Take 4 days off and rest.
+Take four days off and rest.

 If you stop increasing muscle mass or if your strength hits a plateau, these are warning signs.
 Getting weaker or losing coordination are also typical symptoms of overtraining.
-If you haven't been making progress for a couple months, consider taking a 4 day vacation.
+If you haven't been making progress for a couple of months, consider taking a four-day vacation.

-If you're pain-free and making good progress, it's still a good idea to take a break once every 6 months.
-Kick back for a couple days and consider it a vacation well earned.
+If you're pain-free and making good progress, it's still a good idea to take a break once every six months.
+Kick back for a couple of days and consider it a vacation well earned.

 When you do take a break, don't go to the gym at all unless it's required for your job.
 You should be taking a mental break from working out, not just a physical one.